leo8a/probes-kubernetes-blog/README.md

 </p>

 > <u>Important Note:</u>
->   - We strongly recommend NOT TO USE probes with the `exec` mechanism in critical low-latency applications due to the high CPU usage of this type of probe.
+>   - We strongly recommend NOT TO USE probes with the `exec` mechanism in resource constrained environments due to the high CPU usage of this type of probe.
 Whenever possible, try to use alternative check mechanisms (i.e. `httpGet`, `tcpSocket`, or `grpc`).

 ### Decide on probe configurations